fkarg/fkarg.github.io/staged/twelve-rules-for-life.md

 tags:
 - book
 ---
-Review of 'the most influential public intellectual[s']' bestseller, according to the New York Times.
+Review of "the most influential public intellectual's" bestseller, according to the New York Times.

 <!-- TLDR of the review, and if I would recommend it to others. -->

 I got the book in early January and read it in the latter half of April 2020.
-I also bought the second part, [Beyond Order: 12 More Rules for Life][12-more-rules] recently.
+I also bought the second part, [Beyond Order: 12 More Rules for Life][12-more-rules], recently.

 The main reason I bought 12 Rules for Life was because a critic claimed that reading it 'could be dangerous'.
 I just had to see for myself, because that couldn't possibly be true.

+In short: I can recommend it to everyone on a path of self-development.

 * TOC
 {:toc}